China-U.S.-Europe relations

-In this interview with Dr Brian Wong, former Prime Minister of Kyrgyzstan Doojmart Otobaev talked about Central Asia’s rise as a popular region for investment from global and regional powers and the challenges it faces.
-He emphasized that Central Asia wants to be friend with everyone, and won’t take sides in geopolitical tensions.
-More importantly, the mineral-rich region wants to be competitive, rather than get free lunches from others.
+In this interview with Dr Brian Wong, former Prime Minister of Kyrgyzstan Djoomart Otorbaev talked about Central Asia’s rise as a popular destination for investment from global and regional powers and the challenges it faces.
+He emphasized that Central Asia wants to be friend with everyone, and won’t take sides in geopolitical conflicts.The mineral-rich region wants to be competitive, not only for its natural resources, but also human resources and innovation.

 Georgia tries to balancing its relations between the West, Russia and China